 What Is Orange Juice?

-Orange juice, often referred to as its initials OJ is a fruit juice made from oranges.
+Orange juice, often referred to by its initials OJ is a fruit juice made from oranges.
 It can be obtained by squeezing an orange fruit until all the juice within has been extracted.

 While OJ is delicious on its own, you can also combine it with other juices to make a flavorful combo.
 For example, you can combine OJ with lemonade or grapefruit juice.